Firewalls and Network Segmentation

 Firewalls define rules.
 Segmentation defines trust boundaries.

-Together, they form the foundation of resilient network security, from traditional data centers to Zero Trust cloud architectures.
+Together, they form the foundation of resilient network security, from traditional data centers to Zero Trust architectures.